openvinotoolkit/open_model_zoo/models/intel/machine-translation-nar-en-ru-0002/README.md

 This is a English-Russian machine translation model based on non-autoregressive Transformer topology.

-Tokenization occurs using the SentencePieceBPETokenizer (see the demo code for implementation details) and the enclosed tokenizer_src and tokenizer_tgt folders.
+Tokenization occurs using the SentencePieceBPETokenizer (see the demo code for implementation details) and is enclosed in tokenizer_src and tokenizer_tgt folders.

 ## Specification